Google goes all-in on Gemini model, launches $20 paid tier for Gemini Ultra - ExBulletin

 However, Gemini Ultra is a paid experience.
 Google is making this feature available through its new $20 Google One tier (with a two-month free trial).
 This includes 2 TB of storage and the rest of the feature set of Google's One, including access to Gemini in Google Workspace apps such as Docs. , Slide, Sheet, Meet.
 Along with this, Google will also be discontinuing the Duet AI branding, which was mostly limited to Workspace's AI capabilities, and moving that to Gemini as well.

-The company also released a new Gemini app for Android and plans to bring it to the Google app on iOS.
+The company also released a new Gemini app for Android and plans to bring it to the Google app for iOS as well.
 On Android, you can now also replace Google Assistant with Gemini.
 For developers who want API access to the Ultra model, Google said it will have more to share in the coming weeks.

 Gemini Advanced will be available in over 150 countries and territories, but will be available in English only for now.
 Next on the roadmap for additional languages are Japanese and Korean.